 If you sell your inheritance, capital gains tax is a possibility.
 It doesn't matter whether the "capital asset" you inherited is a house, stocks or jewelry.
 When you sell property you bought, your capital gains are roughly the difference between the purchase and sale prices.
-With an inheritance, the rules are different.
+With capital gains tax on inherited real estate or stocks, the rules are different.

 Inherited Property Stepped Up Value

 Suppose you inherit a house from your mother that she bought 40 years ago for $100,000: it's prime real estate and now worth $250,000.
 If your mother had sold it right before she died, she'd have paid tax on $150,000 of capital gains to the Internal Revenue Service.

 When you inherit, however, that gain is wiped out.
 Your basis, which is the amount you subtract from your eventual sale price to measure the gain, is $250,000.
 If you sell the house for that amount, there's no capital gains and no tax.
 This is called a step up in basis in IRS terminology.

 Capital gains rates are already paid at a lower rate than ordinary income tax.
 Most taxpayers pay a rate of 15 percent, while some pay 20 percent or 0 percent.
 Capital gains on assets held for less than a year are taxed at ordinary income rates.